 This appetizer is totally nostalgic for me.
 I used to work in catering at a hotel, and these were always the favorite appetizer served at every event.

 Adding an appetizer to dinner at home feels different.
 It's a super simple way to keep things from feeling run-of-the-mill.

 But, of course, it's also just a great appetizer to serve when you're having any kind of party.
 Because, yum.

-Ice cream sundaes are the perfect way to finish off family date night.
+Ice cream sundaes (or make them Ice Cream Nachos!) are the perfect way to finish off family date night.
 Just a few easy toppings make it feel special without taking any real effort.

 Tips and Tricks

 - Using fully cooked bacon saves a lot of time and ensures that there are no overly fatty pieces and that the bacon gets fully cooked everywhere.
 I hate when that happens.

 - If you're looking for a wine pairing, try chardonnay or viognier.
 They complement the sweet/savory/salty combo well!
 Or try Sauvignon Blanc.
 It's always my favorite.

 - Swap out for blue cheese, cream cheese or other creamy cheese if goat cheese isn't your favorite.

 - Want these to be even sweeter and candy-like?
 Brush the outsides of the bacon with some honey before baking.